SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ## Think outside the box
 To consider the CCL system as simply a built-in multifunction gate IC is to greatly undersell it.
 The true power of the CCL is in it's ability to use events directly, and to take inputs from almost everything.
 Even doing neat stuff like the above mentioned "latch with no sequencer" is only scratching the surface of what these can do!
 Taking that a step farther... you could then use the odd-numbered logic block with that same feedback to, say, switch between two waveforms being output by one of the PWM timers, depending on what the latch is set to.
 See the [Tricks and Tips page](Tricks_and_Tips.md)

+## About the clocked components
+It is important to be absolutely clear about what is and is not clocked, because it is not always immediately clear what's being clocked and what isn't.
+The logic embodied in the truth table is combinatorial logic, and has no need for a clock.
+The clock is ONLY used for the synchronizer/filter, the edge detector, and (for even numbered LUTs) the sequencer.

+The clocks also span about the broadest range of clock speeds I've seen offered for any component: From 1 kHz all the way up to above-CPU clock speeds (on the EB's potentially 4x the system clock!)

+**REMEMBER NYQUIST**
+*Or at least his sampling criterion!
+Did he do anything else important?*

+You must not expect to be able to reliably or accurately recognize pulses in the signal being sampled (in this case, the *output* of 3-input truth table lookup, before all that other machinery)

 ## Note on terminology
 Yes, technically, C++ doesn't have "properties" or "methods" - these are "member variables" and "member functions" in C++ parlance.
 They mean the same thing.
 I've chosen to use the more familiar, preseent day terminology.